benmvp/slides/2018/reactathon/why-react.md

 </div>

 NOTES:
-- The next motivation for the transition was React's component-based architecture
+- The next aspect of React is that it's component-driven

 /////